MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 The process for integrating Azure Search into a Xamarin.Forms application is as follows:

 1. Create an Azure Search service.
-For more information, see [Create an Azure Search service using the Azure Portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) on the Microsoft Documentation Portal.
+For more information, see [Create an Azure Search service using the Azure Portal](/azure/search/search-create-service-portal/).
 1. Remove Silverlight as a target framework from the Xamarin.Forms solution Portable Class Library (PCL).
 This can be accomplished by changing the PCL profile to any profile that supports cross-platform development, but doesn't support Silverlight, such as profile 151 or profile 92.
 1. Add the [Microsoft Azure Search Library](https://www.nuget.org/packages/Microsoft.Azure.Search) NuGet package to the PCL project in the Xamarin.Forms solution.